fandora-network/docs/docs/maintain/delegate/delegator-faq.md

 - Check if you are logged into Metamask with Trezor/Ledger.
 You need to additionally turn on permission to call contracts on your Ledger device, if not enabled already.
 - Check your system timestamp.
 If the system time is not correct, you will need to correct it.

-### How do I send funds from Binance or other exchanges to Polygon wallet?
+### How do I send funds from Binance or other exchanges to fandora wallet?

-Technically, the Polygon Wallet Suite/Staking interface is just a web application.
+Technically, the fandora Wallet Suite/Staking interface is just a web application.
 Currently it supports the following wallets - Metamask.
 WalletConnect and WalletLink

 So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.